Commentary on the New Testament

 5 In your relationships with one another, have the same mindset as Christ Jesus:

 The context of Philippians 2 is about the disposition or mental attitude that believers should have; not about the incarnation of a divine being.
 Nor is it a confession of faith, as is often claimed.
 Paul wants to lead believers to serve one another with humility.
 Jesus is the example.
 Paul does not require believers to change their nature, but rather that they imitate the humble spirit of Jesus.
-The basic principle with GOD is that whoever exalts himself humbles himself, and whoever humbles himself will be exalted by GOD (Matthew 23,12).
+The basic principle with GOD is that whoever exalts himself will be humbled by GOD, and whoever humbles himself will be exalted by GOD (Matthew 23,12).
 Paul illustrates this principle using the example of the man Jesus.
 Essentially, it's about Jesus' complete self-denial in order to show us humans the way to GOD through his life example and to fulfill GOD's plan to save humanity through his death.
 Paul writes about himself that he has made himself a servant of all (1st Corinthians 9,19).
 At the same time, Paul encourages believers to use him as an example, just as he uses Christ as an example (1st Corinthians 11,1).
 This passage is neither about a “pre-existence” nor about an “incarnation” of Jesus.

-5 Who, being in the form of GOD,
+6 Who, being in the form of GOD,

 Morphē is the root word of many New Testament words and is also used in compound words.
 The Bible speaks of evil people who have a form (morphosis) of godliness (2nd Timothy 3,5).
 Their inner nature was evil, but outwardly they gave the appearance of being divine.
 On the Mount of Transfiguration, Christ was transformed (metamorphoomai) before the disciples (Matthew 17,2 / Mark 9,2).
 They did not see that Christ received a new nature, but rather that his external form visibly changed.
 Similarly, Christians also need to be transformed (metamorphoomai) by having their thinking renewed on the basis of the Bible.
 You don't get a new nature.
 It's more about a change in attitude that outsiders can recognize and experience.
 In addition, Christians should be transformed into the image of Christ (metamorphoomai).
 The fact that they are transformed into an image shows that the change is something that is visible from the outside.

-6 ...did not consider equality with GOD something to be grasped;
+...did not consider equality with GOD something to be grasped;

 As a result of a lie from Satan, Adam and Eve violated GOD'S commandment by eating the forbidden fruit.
 Their hope was to become like GOD.
 But their pride brought them death.
 In the heart of Jesus, however, there was no trace of pride or self-interest.
-Quite the opposite: He did not regard (Old Greek: hēgeomai) being equal to GOD as a robbery (Old Greek: harpagmos).
+Quite the opposite: He did not consider (Old Greek: hēgeomai) being equal to GOD as something to be grasped (Old Greek: harpagmos).
 That is, Jesus resolutely resisted the temptation to equalize himself with GOD, even though Jesus' high position as king and the extraordinary power that GOD gave to His Messiah could easily have tempted him to do so.
 Jesus gave GOD glory in everything, because he knew that he was dependent on the Father and owed everything to Him.
 The translation that Jesus did not “hold on to” his divinity is false and tendentious.
 “To hold on” is not one of the meanings of hēgeomai.

 7 ...rather, he made himself nothing by taking the form of a servant.
 And in human likeness